Transfiguration of Our Saviour Greek Orthodox Church

 LTLC

-The Transfiguration parish family hosts dinner at the Lowell Transitional Living Center the second Saturday each month.
+The Transfiguration parish family hosts dinner at the Lowell Transitional Living Center on the second Saturday of each month.
 The opportunity to serve dinner is once again open to all parishioners.
-Gather a group of 4 or 5 and sign-up for your month in the lower lobby, beginning in December.
+Gather a group of 4 or 5 and sign up for your month in the lower lobby, beginning in January.

 MONTHLY PARAKLESIS